johertrich/simple_torch_NFFT/readme.md

 - so far only autograd wrt f/f_hat not wrt basis points
 - autograd not tested yet (probably it contains some typos)
 - more efficient with small cutoff parameters...
+- so far no option to opt out from compiling (which might be convenient when calling many NFFT with different input sizes).

 ## Requirements